velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ####Benchmarking
-Before any design or development project can begin there is a design phase [*design is a job ref?*] First the current presence needs to be assessed to establish how effective it is, before a solution can be proposed.
+Before any branding project can begin there is a research phase — the current brand identity and its applications needs to be assessed to establish how effective it is, before a solution can be proposed.

 The presence in question has only had a couple of opportunities to be effective, the most significant being the summer of 2013, as part of a successful application for an internship with the branding agency Lambie-Nairn.
-To say that they have a significant amount of experience in creating and designing brands would be an understatement.
 David Stockfis, who is now a freelance designer but was the design director at Lambie-Nairn in charge of the project, provided some valuable feedback:

 >Personal branding's tricky.
 And somewhat subjective.
 Some people/studios love a high-impact over-the-top approach...
 I personally prefer a much simpler/pared back style e.g not much of a personal brand, simple website or pdf showing your best work, up-to-date LinkedIn etc.
 <br>